MwithHeart/writetech-accelerator-portfolio-mariam/docs/intro.md

 I’m **Mariam Yusuff**, a technical writer who believes documentation should feel like a guide, not a maze.

 Here you’ll find my journey through **AI documentation, API docs, DevOps, automation, and Web3**, built with modern workflows and static site generators.
-Think of this portfolio as my “sandbox of clarity,” where I test, learn, and refine how docs can serve people better.
+> Think of this portfolio as my **sandbox of clarity**, where I test, learn, and refine how docs can serve people better.